-Mystery over fishing boat found with all sailors dead in cold storage
+A boat vanished with sailors on board.
+Weeks later, they were found dead in a freezer

 Relatives of the missing fishermen began arriving at the morgue on Saturday night to identify the dead.

-Rokeya Akter, the wife of trawler owner Shamsul Alam, told reporters that she “recognised my husband from his clothes.”
+Rokeya Akter, the wife of trawler owner Shamsul Alam, told reporters that she “recognised my husband from his clothes”.
 Alam had reportedly taken out the trawler for fishing on 7 April.

 The bodies will be handed over to their relatives after the completion of legal procedures, the authorities said.